What is pelvic organ prolapse?

 The types of pelvic organ prolapse include:

-- Cystocele (prolapsed bladder): The bladder has moved downward to protrude into the wall of the vagina.
+- Cystocele (prolapsed bladder): The bladder has moved down to push on the wall of the vagina.

-- Enterocele: The small intestine has moved into the wall of the vagina.
+- Enterocele: The small intestine has moved down to push on the wall of the vagina.

-- Rectocele: The rectum has moved into the wall of the vagina.
+- Rectocele: The rectum has moved down to push on the wall of the vagina.

 - Uterine prolapse: The uterus has moved downward into the vagina.